tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 **Notable tournament placings** Epicenter XL Major champions, MDL Changsha Major champions

-**How did they qualify?** LGD went from mostly irrelevant Chinese bottom feeder to French sponsored TI contender in the span of two months starting with a 2<sup>nd</sup> place finish at DAC in April to winning MDL in May.
+**How did they qualify?** LGD went from mostly irrelevant Chinese bottom feeder to French sponsored TI contender in a whirlwind two months starting with a 2<sup>nd</sup> place finish at DAC in April to winning MDL in May.

 **What can we expect?** The lore behind TI champions is every alternate year is a "China year."
 TI1 - Na'Vi (Western), TI2 - iG (Chinese), TI3 - Alliance (Western), TI4 - Newbee (Chinese), TI5 - EG (Western), TI6 - Wings (Chinese), TI7 - Liquid (Western).